Senior Software Engineer

 What We’re Looking For

-• Personal AI development workflow that pays dividends—configured tooling, custom prompts, sharp instincts for where models excel and where they'll confidently lead you wrong
+• You've built a personal AI development workflow — configured tooling, custom prompts, sharp instincts for where the models excel and where they'll confidently lead you wrong

-• Full ownership mindset: you scope the problem, manage the work, write the code, instrument the outcome, and close the loop (we don't have dedicated PMs on engineering projects—that's not a gap, it's how we prefer to work)
+• You function as a full owner: you scope the problem, manage the work, write the code, instrument the outcome, and close the loop.
+We don't have dedicated PMs on engineering projects.

 Especially strong fit if: